Essentials: making applications

 Panic can easily set in at the sight of these types of questions.
 It can feel difficult to come up with sufficiently worthy examples.
 However, the magnitude of the achievements you describe is not the most important aspect.

 The key to success here is to choose achievements which provide good evidence that you are the right sort of person for the job.
 Focus on the skills and positive attributes which are demonstrated by the achievements you describe.
-Combining a number of extracurricular achievements with a good academic record could count and would show real evidence of good time management skills, drive and energy.
+Combining several extracurricular achievements with a good academic record could count and would show real evidence of good time management skills, drive, and energy.

 How to answer